KansasCityWomeninTechnology/cocktails-worksheets/docs/css/2-selectors/README.md

    > }
    > ```

-1. Save your file and view in Chrome.
+1. View your page in Chrome.
 What happens when you hover over the list items in the drink menu?

 ![](https://media.giphy.com/media/chzz1FQgqhytWRWbp3/giphy.gif)